Private API

 — Functioncalc_heading(R_t_w, R_v_w)

-Heading is defined as the rotation angle between the tether frame and the view frame.
+Calculate the heading angle [rad] of the wing.
+Heading is the rotation angle between the tether frame and the view frame around the common z-axis.

 SymbolicAWEModels.calc_R_t_w